Willie169/Android-Non-Root/README.md

 ### Termux:Widget

-Termux:Widget can be installed from F-Droid: <https://f-droid.org/packages/com.termux.widget>.
+Termux:Widget (`com.termux.widget`) can be installed from F-Droid: <https://f-droid.org/packages/com.termux.widget>.

 Add-on app which adds shortcuts to Termux scripts and commands on the home screen.
 Scripts should be placed in the `$HOME/.shortcuts/` folder to allow quick access to frequently used commands without typing.